XHDX-FM

-XHDX-FM is a radio station broadcasting on 100.3 MHz FM in Ensenada, Baja California, Mexico.
-It is owned by Grupo Cadena.
+XHDX-FM is a radio station broadcasting on 100.3 FM in Ensenada, Baja California, Mexico.
+It is operated by Esquina 32.
+It airs a Regional Mexican format known as La Calurosa.

 History

 XHDX began as XEDX-AM 1010.
 Its concession was awarded on September 19, 1959, to Mario Marcos Mayans, the founder of Grupo Cadena.

 The station was long known as Radio Variedades before switching to news/talk in the 2000s.
 It briefly broadcast ESPN Deportes Radio from 2008 to 2009.

 The station migrated to FM in 2011 and shut down its AM transmitter in 2016.
 In 2021, the station changed names from Cadena 100.3 to Variedades FM.
-It has not broadcast since July 2022, owing to financial difficulties at Grupo Cadena.
+It did not broadcast from July 2022 to early 2023, owing to financial difficulties at Grupo Cadena; Cadena had shut down broadcast operations from its Tijuana stations in May.
+The Cadena stations were then sold to a consortium related to Tijuana news website Esquina 32.